TraylorBoy/ShadowGas/README.md

 `EmptyLgtTo` - Address to transfer Lgt to
 `GasLimit` - Gas Limit
-`GasSpeed` - Gas Speed ("fast", "average", "slow")
+`GasSpeed` - Gas Speed ("fast", "average", "slow") `TradeLimit` - The amount of trades to perform `LgtTradeAmount` - Amount of LGT Tokens to trade
 ```

-Gas Price is retrieved from https://ethgasstation.info/
+Gas Price is retrieved from https://ethgasstation.info/ and https://etherscan.io/gastracker

-*Gas Price will be changed when Oracle is finished*
+You will need an API key for both!

 **Modify *shadow.config.js* and *buidler.config.js* before running tasks if you want to change default variables**